Tommy Tiernan: Controversies

-Down syndrome

 In 2007, some families of people with Down syndrome complained about a routine in Tiernan's act about people with the condition.
 It had caused some surprise to some of the families as he previously ran a marathon in support of Down Syndrome Ireland.

-The Late Late Show

 An appearance on The Late Late Show in 2008 led to complaints about Tiernan's jokes involving a methadone user, Eastern European immigrant accents, buying a motorbike from an injured biker, and a film idea about "gay Traveller spacemen" seeking a cure for gayness, eight of which were upheld by the Broadcasting Complaints Commission.
 Some of his previous routines which went largely without remark included a comic reference to disproportionate American reaction to 9/11 and the indifferent Israeli attitude to foreign criticism of their occupations of surrounding land.

-Holocaust remarks
+2009 anti-Semitism controversy

 In September 2009, while being interviewed by Olaf Tyaransen for Hot Press magazine at a pre-performance Q&A session at Electric Picnic in County Laois, Tiernan was asked by an audience member if he had ever been accused of antisemitism.
 He responded by making remarks about the Holocaust and Jews and the death of Christ.
 He stated that a comedian should not be looked to for political correctness and said, "These Jews, these fucking Jew cunts come up to me.
 Fucking Christ-killing bastards.
 Fucking six million?
 I would have got 10 or 12 million out of that.
 No fucking problem!
 Fuck them."
 He later suggested in several interviews that his points were intended as a commentary on how somebody's words can easily be taken out of context when a small segment of a dialogue is quoted.
 The response of the audience was criticised as "disappointing" by Fine Gael's Alan Shatter, who also said, "I would regard it as particularly sad that people found that sort of outburst in any way amusing."
 Tiernan later released a statement that said he had not meant to cause offence and that his words had been taken out of context.
 He said that the comments were part of an attempt to explain his belief that comedians have a duty to be "irresponsible and reckless", to allow "whatever lunacy is within you to come out", and that they should never be taken out of context.
 He added that the statements that had caused controversy had been preceded by a statement not to take the rant seriously.